 Capital improvements remain a significant focus as the City continues to improve its transportation system, neighborhood sidewalks, and to offer varied recreational opportunities.
-Major projects in 2019 included:
+Major projects in 2021 included:

-- In 2020, the City continued construction of the Ebright Creek Fish Passage project.
-The goal of the project is to restore the Ebright Creek crossing at East Lake Sammamish Parkway to allow fish, especially native Kokanee salmon, to swim upstream. - The SE 4th Street Improvement Project was substantially completed in February 2020.
-The project developed SE 4th St between 218th Ave SE and 228th Ave SE into a multi-modal corridor to meet concurrency requirements and provide increased opportunity for access and development within the core mixed-use area. - The City continued construction on the Issaquah-Fall City Road project.
-When complete, the project will add capacity by increasing the number of travel lanes for turning and through traffic, improve safety along the roadway and at intersections for those driving, cycling, walking along, or crossing the corridor, and protect mature trees and environmentally sensitive areas such as stream crossings and wetlands
+- In 2021, the City continued construction of the Ebright Creek Fish Passage project.
+The goal of the project is to restore the Ebright Creek crossing at East Lake Sammamish Parkway to allow fish, especially native Kokanee salmon, to swim upstream. - Big Rock Park Site B Phase 1 project was substantially completed in 2021.
+This project included a Treehouse, Heritage Garden and the historic Reard House, which was built in 1890.
+The Park officially opened to the public in late Spring of 2021.
+The land was donated by Mary Pigott, with the third parcel (Big Rock Park South) to be donated in the future. - The City continued construction on the Issaquah-Fall City Road project.
+When complete, the project will add capacity by increasing the number of travel lanes for turning and through traffic, improve safety along the roadway and at intersections for those driving, cycling, walking along, or crossing the corridor, and protect mature trees and environmentally sensitive areas such as stream crossings and wetlands. - During 2021, the City undertook the ADA Transition Plan.
+In an effort to make Sammamish public facilities and programs accessible to all, the City has undertaken a comprehensive Transition Plan process.
+The Plan will identify barriers which impede access to City buildings, parks, and pedestrian facilities in the public right-of-way.

 Sammamish Commons normally is the site of the City's 4th of July fireworks celebration.
-Due to state-wide restrictions on large gatherings, the popular family activity was not able to be held during 2020.
-Also, the popular Farmer's Market was cancelled for the 2020 season due to COVID-19 but is expected to return in 2021.
+Due to state-wide restrictions on large gatherings, the popular family activity was not able to be held during 2021.
+The Farmer's Market did return in 2021 and was held on Wednesdays in the Sammamish Commons.
 Residents of all ages and interests find enjoyment at Sammamish Commons, whether taking a peaceful walk around the lower commons trail or making use of the picnic areas, spray pad, and playground equipment.